Frank Rieber: Professional affiliations

-In 1934, Rieber joined the American Association of Petroleum Geologists and in 1936 the Society of Exploration Geophysicists, and the next few years marked the height of his impact on the science of geophysics.
+In 1934, Rieber joined the American Association of Petroleum Geologists and in 1936 the Society of Exploration Geophysicists.
+The next few years marked the height of his impact on the science of geophysics.
 He and his staff gave a series of papers on the Sonograph and on the complex geological conditions it was designed to evaluate.
 An effective speaker and a master of repartee, Rieber became a drawing card at any convention where he presented a paper, since his papers were always sufficiently controversial to elicit critical discussion.
-He introduced many novel features in his papers which added to their interest and effectiveness.
+He introduced many novel features in his papers, which added to their interest and effectiveness.
 Some of these were: spark photographs of reflection and diffraction of sound waves in the air to simulate the action of seismic waves in the earth, animated drawings of wave travel in the earth; and, as late as 1947, stereoscopic X-ray slides, with polarized glasses for the audience, to demonstrate a parallelism between the seismic art and the X-ray art.